Jackson-Williams-15/ExampleOfDockerContainers/README.md

 - The set up is slightly different if the connection string is set in the ```.env``` file.

 ## Docker Setup/Commands
-- When you have pulled the repository containing the docker-compose.yml file, create your own ``.env`` and enter the correct environment variables (ensure the ``.env`` file is in the root folder of the project).
+- When you have cloned the repository containing the docker-compose.yml file, create your own ``.env`` and enter the correct environment variables (ensure the ``.env`` file is in the root folder of the project).
 They can start the MySQL container using the following command:
     - ``docker-compose up -d``
     - This command will:
         - Pull the MySQL image (if it's not already available locally).